Governors

 Idris Olufowobi - governor co-optee

-Idris was appointed as a co-opted member of the Strategy, Finance and Planning Committee in August 2022.
-He is currently the Chief Financial Officer of Forte Upstream Services Ltd (FUSL), a company providing services to help oil exploration companies achieve their oil and gas production quota.
+Idris was appointed as a co-opted member of the Strategy, Finance and Planning Committee (now Performance, People & Resources Committee) in August 2022.
+He is currently the Finance Manager for Protective Sportswear Ltd a company which aims to encourage athletes of all ages and abilities to wear the correct protection through innovative products and designs.
+Formerly he was Chief Financial Officer of Forte Upstream Services Ltd (FUSL), a company providing services to help oil exploration companies achieve their oil and gas production quota.
 He is a Chartered Accountant with over a decade of professional experience in financial reporting, procurement, treasury management and internal control/audit which cuts across Oil and Gas, Financial Services and Fast-Moving Consumer Goods sectors.

 Prior to joining FUSL, he was the Group Treasurer of Forte Oil Plc (now Ardova Plc) managing the group’s investment portfolio and liquidity, including coordination of periodic review of foreign exchange policies to hedge exchange difference volatility.
 He is working on his Master of Business Administration (MBA) at Aston Business School and holds a degree in Accounting from the University of Lagos.